321 Data Backup Strategy Explained

 • Hardware Failures: Implementing reliable backup strategies can help avoid data loss or corruption due to ageing or mechanical problems with hardware components.

-• Software Errors: Risks to data integrity stem from application crashes, freezes, and accidental file deletions, which underline the need for backup solutions that are holistic.
+• Software Errors: Application crashes, freezes, and accidental file deletions can risk data integrity, underlining the need for holistic backup solutions.

 • Human Errors: Human errors can be expressed as unintentional data loss, e.g. through actions such as accidental overwrites or omission of saving critical documents.